elixirschool/elixirschool/lessons/en/storage/redix.md

 ## Best Practices

-For high-traffic applications implementing connection pooling is essential to distribute load across multiple connections and prevent bottlenecks.
-Similarly, graceful disconnection handling through appropriate backoff strategies ensures our application remains resilient when Redis becomes temporarily unavailable.

-Performance optimization comes through strategic use of pipelining when executing multiple commands, which significantly reduces round-trip time compared to individual command execution.
-Monitoring this performance through telemetry allows us to track command execution times and overall connection health, helping identify issues before they impact users.
+We should keep a few things in mind when using Redix in our applications:

-Data management practices are equally important: use consistent key naming patterns to avoid conflicts and simplify debugging, and always set appropriate TTLs on cached data to prevent memory bloat and ensure data freshness.
-For operations requiring atomicity across multiple commands, Redis transactions using MULTI/EXEC provide the necessary guarantees to maintain data consistency.
++ Always set appropriate TTLs on cached data to prevent memory bloat and ensure data freshness.
++ When executing multiple commands use pipelining for performance.
++ If we need atomicity across multiple commands, use Redis' transactions `MULTI`/`EXEC` for data consistency.

 ## Conclusion